codio-templates/guides-assessments-demo/.guides/content/Callout-boxes-cb16.md

 ```

 ### Teacher only callouts
 "Guidance" is a very useful for displaying content that only teachers see.
-You won't see this unless you go to the Settings button (when previewing, not editing) and select **View as Teacher**.
+You won't see this unless you go to the settings button (when previewing, not editing) and select **View as Teacher**.

 ||| guidance
 # guidance